Chloride Diffusion and Concrete Corrosion: Causes, Effects, and Testing Methods ASTM C1202, AASHTO T277, and RCPT

 Concrete’s mix design and internal properties such as the pore structure and its connectivity (i.e., Permeability), affect the amount and speed of chloride transport through concrete.
 The higher the permeability of concrete, the more chloride can ingress and transport through concrete.

-Nowadays, concrete structures are built with specifications calling for low permeability.
-However, old concrete structures need to be evaluated for their permeability to avoid catastrophic events.
+Builders now construct concrete structures with specifications for low permeability.
+However, engineers need to evaluate the permeability of old concrete structures to avoid catastrophic events.
 Overall, it is important to measure concrete’s chloride permeability when evaluating and comparing concrete mix designs for new construction projects, as well as for the susceptibility to chloride diffusion in existing concrete structures.
 In other words, it is a way to measure concrete’s resistance to chloride diffusion.

 concrete corrosion Service-life prediction for reinforced concrete